Brain-Development-and-Disorders-Lab/task_intentions/README.md

 - `yarn lint`: Run the client source code through ESLint to check for any style violations.
 - `yarn start`: Start a Webpack HMR-compatible development server to preview the client locally on [localhost:8080](http://localhost:8080).
 - `yarn test`: Run all client tests.

+### Offline Usage

+The task includes a `packages` directory containing all required R packages.
+To use these packages, set the `useOfflinePackages` manipulation within `Configuration.ts` to `true`.
+Each package was built and prepared using the [rwasm](https://r-wasm.github.io/rwasm/articles/rwasm.html) tool.

 ## License